ultimatecoder/ultimatecoder.github.io/_posts/2017-08-28-how_to_repair_a_broken_grub_in_ubuntu.md

   You will require the root privileges for writing to this file.

 We are done!
 Now when you will run `sudo ls -l /boot/efi`, you should able to identify the files beneath that directory.
-Check rebooting your system.
+It is time to confirm by rebooting your system.

 ## Vote of Thanks!